-LESLIE: Now we’ve got Joan in Illinois on the line who’s dealing with a mold issue.
+LESLIE: Now we’ve got Joan in Illinois on the line wants to know how to tell if it’s mold or something else.
 Tell us about it, Joan.

 JOAN: Well, I’m wondering what causes dry rot and how you can tell if you have it.

 TOM: OK.
 Well, what are you seeing, Joan?

 JOAN: Coming down to the floor, there’s about an inch below the molding.
 And I took the carpet up and I saw sawdust down there.
 And I wondered if it was dry rot, or how to tell if it’s mold.